rinabajra/Weather_App/README.md

 Notes: The design is based on the IOS weather app, the icons and images are generated with AI, the small weather icons are from OpenWeather api.

-For further questions, you can write me on email.
+For further questions or code and structure explanation, you can write me on email.